J0NTrollston/ADC-and-DAC-Design/ADC_Design/README.md

 ![architecture_of_2-bit_Flash_ADC](README_IMAGES/architecture_of_2-bit_Flash_ADC.png)

 A Flash ADC will use a resistive ladder, comparators and a Priority Encoder to read the analog voltage and output a weighted binary value.
+An enable pin will be active high nominally.
+Once the device reading in the weighted binary value is ready, it will set the enable pin low to hold the current value using a latch.
 The ADC Logic will have a resistor ladder used as the voltage divider.
 Each node on the ladder will be the input to the non-inverting side of an operational amplifier.
 Although a comparator IC could be used here, I do not plan to use the ADC in a high frequency design.
 Therefore the LM358N Op-Amp can substitue the need for a comparator.
 The Priority Encoder will take the unweighted binary value from the LM358N and use combinational logic to output a weighted binary value for the Arduino
 Uno to read in.
 For a 2-bit ADC, the resolution is one part in 3 (2<sup>2</sup>-1) which is not very useful.
 The Arduino Uno has a 10-bit ADC which has 1023 levels.
 Although the internal will need 2<sup>n</sup>-bits between the ADC Logic and the Priority Encoder, we reduce the number of lines out back to n-bits, in our case 2-bits.